Keir Starmer meets Ukraine's President Zelensky in Kyiv

 Sir Keir told reporters it was "very important for me to be here in Ukraine… making clear that support for Ukraine in the United Kingdom is united".

-"Should there be a change of government [in the UK], the position on Ukraine will be the same," he added,
+"Should there be an election next year and a change of government, the position on Ukraine will remain the same," Sir Keir said while visiting Irpin, outside Kyiv.

+In the early stages of the conflict last year, Ukraine accused Russian forces of committing atrocities there before pulling out.
+Moscow has denied this.

+Sir Keir said: "It's incredible to see the evidence of atrocities...
+Photographs of civilians in the outskirts of Kyiv blindfolded, with their arms tied behind their back,"
-Visiting Irpin and Bucha, outside Kyiv, he said he wanted to "acknowledge the courage of the Ukrainian people".

-He said: "There has to be justice for this, has to be justice in The Hague, and proper reparation for the rebuilding of Ukraine."
+He said he wanted to "acknowledge the courage of the Ukrainian people", but added "there has to be justice for this, has to be justice in The Hague, and proper reparation for the rebuilding of Ukraine."

 During Prime Minister's Questions last week, the Labour leader argued that Russian state assets frozen in the UK should be used to fund the reconstruction of Ukraine.